aaronmfs/Bank-Account-System/README.md

 ## Overview

-This is a learning project that demonstrates how banking systems work.
+This learning project demonstrates how banking systems work.
 It lets you create accounts, make deposits and withdrawals, transfer money, and view transaction history.
 Perfect for understanding banking concepts and practicing programming skills!

 ## Features